NikDzub/tflocalstack/README.md

 **Isolated subnet** – The subnet has no routes to destinations outside its VPC.
 Resources in an isolated subnet can only access or be accessed by other resources in the same VPC.

+[Security groups](https://docs.aws.amazon.com/vpc/latest/userguide/default-security-group.html) = In AWS VPCs, AWS Security Groups act as virtual firewalls, controlling the traffic for one or more stacks (an instance or a set of instances).
+When a stack is launched, it's associated with one or more security groups, which determine what traffic is allowed to reach it

 ## Steps

-\*Create VPC with CIDR 10.0.0.0/16
+1. Create VPC with CIDR 10.0.0.0/16

-\*Create Subnets in VPC
+2. Create Subnets in VPC
    usualy 2 private 2public for diffrent az lets say CIDR 10.0.0.0/24 for public and 10.0.1.0/24 for private

-\*Launch ec2 inst in the public subnet
+3. Launch ec2 inst in the public subnet
    chose a name, instance type, key-pair etc..
    in network settings chose the VPC and the public subnet
-because its a public sub we would enable 'auto assign public IP'
+   because its a public sub enable 'auto assign public IP'
+   add a security group name

+4. Allowing internet accsess to our subnets
+   create internet gateway and attach it to the vpc
+   now we need to give our subnet a route to the internet gateway with route tables

+5. Create route table for our public and private subnet
+   we do have a default route table, and rn the 2 subnets are associated with it
+   because they dont have explicit associations.
+   create a route table (pub_route_table) and chose the vpc
+   create a route table (priv_route_table) and chose the vpc
+   then associate each one (now the default is mpty)

+6. Route the public subnet to the internet gateway
+   go to pub_route_table and add route, dest = 0.0.0.0/0 target = igw
+   (now we have internet accses to the ec2 instance w ssh)